-- Average global temperatures is maintained at about 15°C due to natural greenhouse effect.
+- Average global temperatures are maintained at about 15°C due to natural greenhouse effect.

 - Without this phenomenon, average global temperatures might have been around –17°C and at such low temperature life would not be able to exist.

-- Atmospheric gases like carbondioxide, methane, nitrous oxide (N2O), water vapour, and chlorofluorocarbons are capable of trapping the out-going infrared radiation from the earth’s surface.
-Thus, the temperature of the global atmosphere is increased.
+- Atmospheric gases like carbon dioxide, methane, nitrous oxide (N2O), water vapour, and chlorofluorocarbons are capable of trapping the out-going infrared radiation from the earth’s surface thereby causing greenhouse effect.

 - If greenhouse gases are not checked, by the turn of the century the temperature may rise by 5°C.

-- Scientists believe that this rise in temperature will lead to deleterious changes in the environment and resulting in odd climatic changes (e.g. El Nino effect), thus leading to increased melting of polar ice caps as well as of other places like the Himalayan snow caps.
+- Scientists believe that this rise in temperature will lead to deleterious changes in the environment and resulting in odd climatic changes (e.g. increased incidence of El Nino), thus leading to increased melting of polar ice caps as well as of other places like the Himalayan snow caps.

 - Over many years, this will result in a rise in sea level that can submerge many coastal areas and lead to loss of coastal areas and ecosystems like swamps and marshes (most important ecosystems from the point of ecological services), etc.